NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 We should make sure we don't eval self particle when computing pressure as the pressure kernel uses the length of the vector $||\vec{r}||$ and it will cause a divide by zero nan to occur so the resulting pressure gradient and thus force will be nan.

 I don't think we can use $h < 1$ because it breaks the normalization of the Kernels, so this is a bit of an issue if the Scene is scaled such that 1 "unit" is too large we may have to scale all the scene up to be realativly scaled larger eg $[0,100]$ instead of $[0,10]$ such that we can use smaller kernel radius / smoothing length relative to the scale of the scene/fluid.
 This shouldn't be an issue as we just treat the scene meters as $0.1$ meter thus we use 40 instead of 4 etc.

+For pressure we do need to make sure $Pt_i \neq Pt_j$ otherwise we will get a case where the positions are thus the same and we will get a nan.
+However for computing density and other particle attributes we do want the neighbours $Pt_j$ to also contain the particle $Pt_i$ itself otherwise the resulting quanitity on $Pt_i$ when its isolated would be $0$.

 ###### Issues :